grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 Each `"` is [escaped][river-strings] with `\"` inside the River string.

-### Drop either metric by specific name and OTEL attribute or histogram-based metric
+### Drop metrics based on either of two criteria

+This example drops metrics which satisfy at least one of two OTTL statements:
+* The metric name is `my.metric` and there is a `my_label` resource attribute with a value of `abc123 `.
+* The metric is a histogram.

 ```river
 otelcol.processor.filter "default" {